 120. Folkland. - Each tribe, in forming its settlement, seized more land than it actually needed.
 This excess was known as Folkland (the People's land), and might be used by all alike for pasturing cattle or cutting wood.
-With the consent of the Witan, the king might grant portions of this Folkland as a reward for services done to himself or to the community.
+With the consent of the Witan, the king might grant portions of this Folkland as a reward for services done to hims 'f or to the community.
 Such grants were usually conditional and could only be made for a time.
 Eventually, they returned to the community.
 Other grants, however, might be made in the same way, which conferred full ownership.
 Such grants were called Bocland (Book land), because conveyed by writing, or registered in a charter or book.
 In time, the king obtained the power of making these grants without having to consult the Witan, and at last the whole of the Folkland came to be regarded as the absolute property of the crown.

-121. Duties of Freemen. - Every freeman was obliged to do three things: 1.
-He must assist in the maintenance of roads and bridges.
+121. Duties of Freemen.-Every freeman was obliged to do three things: I. He must assist in the maintenance of roads and bridges.
 2. He must aid in the repair of forts.
 3. He must serve in case of war.
 Whoever neglected or refused to perform this last and most important of all duties was declared to be a Nithing, or infamous coward.2

 122. The Feudal System.-In addition to the Eorls (earls) 8 or nobles by birth, there gradually grew up a class known as Thanes (companions or servants of the king), who in time outranked the hereditary nobility.
 To both these classes the king would have occasion to give rewards for faithful service and for deeds of valor.
 As his chief wealth consisted in land, he would naturally give that.
-At first no conditions seem to have been attached to the gift; but later the king might require the receiver to agree to furnish a certain number of fully equipped soldiers to fight for him.
+To this gift, however, a condition was attached.
+On making such a grant the king required the receiver to agree to furnish a certain number of fully equipped soldiers to fight for him.
 These grants were originally made for life only, and on the death of the recipient they returned to the crown.